-Anyone who is given information about your abortion has to keep it confidential
+Anyone who is given information about your abortion has to keep it confidential.

-Your doctor will need to let the Department of Health know that an abortion has been carried out.
+Your doctor will let the Department of Health know that an abortion has been carried out.
 This is because of the law on abortion.
 The information will be anonymous.
 They will not have your name or any other personal details.

 Your doctor will need to share a personal ID number with us.
 This could be your PPS number or medical card number.
 This is so we can pay your GP or doctor for any abortion services they give you.